 Severe platelet deficiency

-Use of drugs that inhibit clotting (anticoagulants Anticoagulation Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ), including heparin, warfarin, and direct oral anticoagulants
+Use of medications that inhibit clotting (anticoagulants Anticoagulation Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ), including heparin, warfarin, and direct oral anticoagulants

 Liver disease (causing inadequate production of clotting factors)

 Platelet deficiency can be due to inadequate production of platelets by the bone marrow or excessive destruction of platelets (for example, by an enlarged spleen Enlarged Spleen An enlarged spleen is not a disease in itself but the result of an underlying disorder.
 Many disorders can make the spleen enlarge.
-Many disorders, including infections, anemias, and cancers... read more or certain drugs or infections).
+Many disorders, including infections, anemias, and cancers... read more or certain medications or infections).

 The liver is a major site of blood clotting factor production, and helps to regulate blood clotting, and so people with liver disease (for example, hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more or cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more ) can have a tendency to bleed easily.
+The scar... read more ) can have a tendency to bleed easily.

 Less common causes